Coliform bacteria: Escherichia coli O157

-As of November 15th 2021, seven states in the USA declared ten cases of illnesses from an E. coli O157:H7 strain.
+As of November 15, 2021, seven states in the USA declared ten cases of illnesses from an E. coli O157:H7 strain.
 These cases were reported from October 15, 2021 through October 27, 2021 and an investigation was carried out by the Minnesota Department of Agriculture and FDA.
 It was concluded that packages of spinach collected from homes of infected people were contaminated with a strain of E. coli that matched the strain causing illness.
 This was determined by performing whole genome sequencing on the strain extracted from the spinach and comparing it to the strain taken from infected individuals.

-As of February 7th, 2022, the provinces of Alberta and Saskatchewan in Canada reported a collective fourteen confirmed cases of E. coli O157 strain illnesses.
+As of February 7, 2022, the provinces of Alberta and Saskatchewan in Canada reported a collective fourteen confirmed cases of E. coli O157 strain illnesses.
 These were reported between December 2021 and January 2022, and the Public Health Agency of Canada (PHAC), the Canadian Food Inspection Agency (CFIA), and Health Canada were able to determine a specific brand of Original Kimchi to be the source of the organism.
 On January 28, 2022 and February 6, 2022, the CFIA issued a recall on Hankook Original Kimchi.

-Detection of Coliform Bacteria in Drinking Water
+Detection of coliform bacteria in drinking water

 PCR

 Amplification of the beta-galactosidase gene is used to detect coliforms in general, because all coliform organisms produce this compound.
 The amplification of the beta-D glucuronidase is used to detect E. coli, or the amplification of their verotoxin gene(s) to detect verotoxin-producing E. coli.